What Do Angelfish Eat (Top foods for a healthy diet)

 Fresh, live foods will digest easier, helping your angelfish avoid suffering from bouts of constipation and bloating.
 In contrast, dry foods (especially pellets) will often cause blockages as they absorb fluid and expand in the gut.

-High-quality commercial fish food such as flakes, granules, and pellets are beneficial as they often contain added nutrients to help maintain the overall health of your angelfish, however, too much can still contribute to blockages in an angelfish’s digestive tract.
+High-quality commercial fish food such as flakes, granules, and pellets are beneficial as they often contain added nutrients to help maintain the overall health of your angelfish.
+Be aware that too much food can still contribute to blockages in an angelfish’s digestive tract.

 Best Live Food For Angelfish